Skip to main content

 apiUrlstringDefaults to OPENCOMPUTER_API_URL env var

-cpuCount and memoryMB are not available in the Python SDK.
+cpuCount, memoryMB, and secretStore are not available in the Python SDK.
 Use the HTTP API directly for custom resources from Python.

 Connecting to an Existing Sandbox